Do you use the Internet? Are you interested in making it work better? Then you already meet the minimum requirements for

 You have to apply through the official application site.
 If you send an application directly to me, it will be ignored.
 Also, please be aware that I simply don't have time to respond to all e-mails; in the likely event that I don't reply, do not take it personally.

 The best way to figure out if you're a good fit for my group is to take one of my classes.
 I integrate my research in class, so it will give you a taste of what it would be like to do research with me, and I will learn how well you absorb networking topics.

-If you want to do an MS thesis with me, please read carefully below.
+If you want to do a research project or MS thesis with me, please read carefully below.

 For me to agree to advise your MS thesis, you must:

 If you think you qualify, then send me an e-mail that addresses the three points above, and I will get back to you.

 If you are considering graduate school, or if you are just curious about building real systems that solve new problems, undergraduate research experience is for you.
 You don't need much experience with networking, but you do need good systems building skills.
 If you have never scripted something, scheduled a cron job or used man pages, this may not be the best fit.